What is an Insider Threat?

 Insider Threat Hardware-Level Protection

-Insider threat hardware-level protection needs advanced tools that can find rogue devices.
-Sepio’s solutions provide strong protection by improving device visibility at the physical layer.
-This is where many traditional cybersecurity tools fall short.
-Sepio works smoothly with the Zero Trust Model (ZTM).
-It helps organizations spot and stop rogue devices right away.
-This stops breaches before they grow.
+Insider threat hardware-level protection requires advanced tools to detect rogue devices.
+Sepio’s solutions provide comprehensive asset visibility at the physical layer, where many traditional cybersecurity tools fall short.
+Sepio integrates seamlessly with the Zero Trust Model (ZTM) to spot and block hardware attack tools immediately, preventing breaches before they escalate.

 - Network Asset Visibility: Sepio provides real-time visibility into all assets connected to an organization’s network, even those not typically detected by standard cybersecurity tools.
 By identifying all hardware devices, Sepio enables organizations to distinguish between legitimate devices and potential rogue devices.